 Go over the names and highlight or make a sublist of all the people who:

-- Out-of-town contacts who might know someone where you live
+- are out-of-town contacts who might know someone where you live.

 How to Start Networking